 Popular Japan Destinations

 It’s a no-brainer to visit Tokyo when you come to Japan—or is it?
 Landmarks like Tokyo Tower and Senso-ji Temple are iconic, and the neon lights of busy districts like Ginza and Shinjuku convey a futuristic ambiance.
-But while Japan’s capital is a place you should definitely travel at some point on your trip, it’s arguably not the country’s most essential destination or city, even if I’ve had special experiences (my recent winter trip to Tokyo is a notable example of this) there myself.
+But while Japan’s capital is a place you should definitely travel at some point on your trip, it’s arguably not the country’s most essential destination or city, even if I’ve had special experiences (every time I take a winter trip to Tokyo is ends up being a notable example of such experiences) there myself.

 Note that while you can see Mt.
 Fuji from several of Tokyo’s skyscraper rooftops, the best place to get up-close and personal with the mountain is in Kawaguchiko, a lake town accessible by direct bus from Mark City Mall in Shibuya, or various other places in Shizuoka, Yamanashi and Kanagawa prefectures.